abzicht/svgocode/Readme.md

 ## Troubleshoot & Disclaimer

-So far, SVGOCODE is the creation of one person (@abzicht).
+So far, SVGOCODE is the creation of one person ([@abzicht](https://github.com/abzicht)).
 The SVG parser was written by one person, just as the conversion methods were.

 As such, SVGOCODE
-can do a whole lot, but is also quite limited.
+can do a whole lot, but it is also quite limited.
 E.g., SVGOCODE cannot yet

 * convert `text`/`tspan` elements,
 * account for `transform-origin`/`transform-box`,
 * guarantee correctness of complex `transform` hierarchies,
 * work with embedded `svg` elements,
 * convert `sodipodi` / Inkscape attributes,
-* non-local hyperlinks (`href` that do not point to elements inside the provided `svg` structure), or
+* resolve non-local hyperlinks (`href` that do not point to elements inside the provided `svg` structure), or
 * work with strange length units (`pt`, `px`).